-MTAS Scoring Rubric-The 0-3 rubric used by the Test Administrator administering the test to score MTAS tasks.
+MTAS Scoring Rubric-This 0-3 rubric is used by the Test Administrator to score MTAS tasks.

-On-Demand Reports-On-demand reports are preliminary test results that are available within 60 minutes after testing is completed.
-Ondemand reports are available for all online assessments and student responses from paper accommodated test materials entered into Data Entry forms in TestNav for MCA, but they are not available for MTAS.
-Ondemand reports are available in PearsonAccess Next.
+On-Demand Reports-On-demand reports are preliminary test results that are available within 60 minutes after testing or data entry is completed.
+On-Demand reports are available for all online assessments and for student responses in paper accommodated test materials that are entered online.
+On-demand reports are available in PearsonAccess Next.

-Percentile Rank- A student's performance described in relation to peers in the state.
+Percentile Rank-A student's performance described in relation to peers in the state.
 Referred to as MN State Percentile Rank on ISRs.

 Performance Details-For MCA: The student's performance on content areas within each subject is compared to state expectations.
-A downward pointing arrow indicates student performance below state expectations; a horizontal double-headed arrow indicates student performance at or near state expectations; and an upward pointing arrow indicates student performance above state expectations.
+A downward-pointing arrow indicates student performance below state expectations; a horizontal double-headed arrow indicates student performance at or near state expectations; and an upward-pointing arrow indicates student performance above state expectations.